beaupranisaa/llm-uncertainty/README.md

      - [ ] llama3
      - [ ] deepseek

+- [ ] See previous response vs not previous response
-- [ ] Extract final output whether or not model chooses A or B
+- [ ] Extract final output whether or not model chooses A or B  #probability probing?
+     - [x] function_calls for applicable models
+     - [ ] write alternative methods for other non-fc models
 - [ ] Search for a better BDI reasoning
 - [ ] Record the r point (choosing between OptionA or OptionB)
 - [ ] Analysis